We all know a people pleaser.

 Do you have a hard time saying no?

-Do you have people pleaser syndrome?
+Are you a people pleaser personality?

 People pleasers sacrifice their own time, sanity and wellbeing in the interest of others, rarely if ever taking the time to recuperate or care for themselves because they’re always running one errand or another for someone else.
 They’re utterly selfless, extremely hard-working, and often the one person who takes care of the planning and the obligations no one else wants to take on.